Support protocol 1: Preconception & pregnancy

 Reduce the risk factors for newborn jaundice, before your baby is even born!

 Avoid folic acid.
 Instead, eat real-food folates and folate cofactors (DHA, the full B-vitamin spectrum, choline, magnesium, serine, and zinc).
 Foods: cultured dairy, eggs, liver and other organ meats, oysters and other shellfish, red meat, poultry, pork, seaweeds, salmon, sardines, mackerel, herring/kippers and other small, low-mercury seafood.
 Read:

 Dim (or cut out) artificial light at night.
 Use candles, firelight, the moon, starlight… or very dim incandescents or blue-excluded LEDs if necessary.
-This is vital for supporting circadian melatonin rhythms.
+Avoiding artificial light at night is vital for supporting circadian melatonin rhythms.
 Melatonin is an endogenous antioxidant that works with bilirubin to balance oxidative stress.
-Once baby is born, nighttime breastmilk is a baby’s only source of melatonin, as they don’t synthesize it on their own for at least the first month of life.
+Once baby is born, nighttime breastmilk is a baby’s only source of melatonin because they don’t synthesize it on their own for at least the first month of life.
 Read:

 Keep reading with a 7-day free trial

 Subscribe to Brighter Days, Darker Nights to keep reading this post and get 7 days of free access to the full post archives.